Union for Rebirth / Sankarist Party: History

 Headquarters of the UNIR/PS with a poster of Thomas Sankara.

-The party was founded on November 1, 2000.
+The party was founded on 1 November 2000.
 Its president is lawyer Bénéwendé Stanislas Sankara, who bears no family relationship to the late President Thomas Sankara.

 The name "Sankarist" party appears to be a reference to both President Sankara and the party's leader.
 The party subscribed to Sankarism.

 At the legislative elections on 5 May 2002, the party won 2.4% of the popular vote and three out of 111 seats.
 In the presidential election of 13 November 2005, its candidate Bénéwendé Stanislas Sankara took second place with 4.88% of the popular vote.
 At the 2007 parliamentary elections, the party won four seats.

 Political scientist Bettina Engels states that the UNIR/PS was among the opposition parties that participated in the 2014 uprising that ousted Blaise Compaoré, but that it "did not play a major role".
 The UNIR/PS went on to support the government of Roch Marc Christian Kaboré.

-On November 1st, 2021, it was announced that the party merged with the Mouvement Patriotique pour le Salut and other small Sankarist parties and organisations into a new party, the Union pour la Renaissance/ Mouvement patriotique sankariste (Union for Rebirth / Patriotic Sankarist Movement) or UNIR/MPS.
+On 1 November 2021, it was announced that the party merged with the Mouvement Patriotique pour le Salut and other small Sankarist parties and organisations into a new party, the Union pour la Renaissance/ Mouvement patriotique sankariste (Union for Rebirth / Patriotic Sankarist Movement) or UNIR/MPS.
 Bénéwendé Sankara continued to lead this party until he was succeeded by interim president Augustin Loada in January 2023.
+All parties, including this one, were dissolved through decree by the junta government in Burkina Faso on 29 January 2026.